Garcia White: Trial and appeals

 On May 28, 1996, White was indicted by a grand jury for the murders of Bernette and Annette, as the sexual assault on both of them could carry a death sentence.
 Two months later, he was found guilty and sentenced to death.
-Ever since then, he has repeatedly attempted to appeal his sentence, but so far, each attempt has been unsuccessful.
+He repeatedly attempted to appeal his sentence but each attempt was unsuccessful.
 In 2004, the DNA tests conducted by the Houston Police Department's crime lab came under scrutiny due to its troubled past and the fact that a private company was unable to replicate the results.
 This came in the midst of an investigation into the crime lab's record due to its high rate of inaccuracies and insufficient evidence.
 After the investigation ended, no viable evidence was located to justify a commutation of White's sentence.

-In January 2015, the Texas Attorney General's Office announced that they were seeking an execution date, scheduled for January 28.
-In response, his attorneys filed an appeal challenging the motion, claiming that their client's pristine incarceration record, his childhood trauma and low intelligence should be reason enough to have his sentence commuted.
-In addition to this, they questioned the legitimacy of his videotaped confession and the DNA testing, alleging that samples obtained from the blanket indicated that another man had been present at the crime scene.
-On January 27, a day prior to his execution, White's case was stayed by the Texas Court of Criminal Appeals, but no reason was provided for the decision.
+In April 2014, the 180th District Court of Harris County set an execution date of January 28, 2015.
+In response, his attorneys filed an appeal challenging the motion, claiming that their client's pristine incarceration record, his childhood trauma, and low intelligence should be reason enough to have his sentence commuted.
+In addition, they questioned the legitimacy of his videotaped confession and the DNA testing, alleging that samples obtained from the blanket indicated that another man had been present at the crime scene.
+On January 27, a day prior to his execution, White's case was stayed by the Texas Court of Criminal Appeals, to review new claims made by White's attorneys.
+This appeal was later resolved in favor of the state and on the motion of Harris County District Attorney Kim Ogg's office, a new execution date was scheduled for October 1, 2024, by Judge DaSean Jones of the 180th District Court.

-Since then, no new execution has been sought for White.
-As of September 2022, he remains on death row at the Allan B. Polunsky Unit at West Livingston.
+He was on death row at the Allan B. Polunsky Unit at West Livingston until his execution on October 1, 2024.

+Execution

+White was executed by lethal injection at the Huntsville Unit, on October 1, 2024, at the age of 61.